 7. I’ve heard that you’re not supposed to tip in Italy, is this true?

 Yes and no. Tipping is not expected in Italy so most waiters, cab drivers, etc. probably won’t be offended if you don’t tip.
 If you feel like you’ve received exceptional service, there is certainly nothing wrong with tipping.
 Some managers won’t understand what the tip is and simply pocket the money for themselves.
-If you’re going to tip, just make sure it goes to the right person.
+If you’re going to tip, just make sure you give it directly to the person it is intended for, or add an explanation to the manager.

 8. I’m visiting Italy for the first time, what are some must-see hotspots?